SafeExamBrowser/seb-screen-proctoring-server/README.md

 # seb-screen-proctoring-server
-Proof of concerpt or a new SEB screen proctoring service server
+Proof of concerpt for a new SEB screen proctoring service server